muktalam449/class-demo/README.md

 # class-demo
-this is a demo repo for git &amp; github and some simple project
+this is a demo repo for git &amp; github and some simple project.